LukasRinder/bayesian-neural-networks/README.md

 # Uncertainty Estimation in the Context of Efficient Exploration

 This repository investigates recent variational Bayesian inference approaches for uncertainty estimation.
-The approaches are evaluated and visualized on simple regression tasks.
+The approaches are evaluated and visualized on regression tasks.
 Furthermore, the uncertainty estimates from the variational Bayesian neural networks are used to perform approximate Thompson sampling within a deep Q-network (DQN) for efficient exploration.
 The approaches are compared against each other and against the well known epsilon-greedy strategy.